The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Conclusions

 \section{Conclusions}

 We have presented a posterior catalogue of cluster-scale halo associations constructed from the \textsc{Manticore-Local} inference of the nearby Universe.
-This catalogue builds directly on the validation framework of \citet{McAlpine2025}, extending it from statistical characterizations of the reconstructed density field to a catalogue of individually identified systems.
+This catalogue builds directly on the validation framework of \citet{McAlpine2025}, extending the analysis from statistical characterizations of the reconstructed density field to a catalogue of individually identified systems.
 It links present-day observational constraints to the inferred positions, masses, and evolutionary histories of massive structures, providing the community with a validated set of digital analogues to real clusters in the local Universe.
-The full catalogue, including posterior distributions of key properties for all identified systems, will be made publicly available at \href{https://cosmictwin.org}{\texttt{cosmictwin.org}}.
+The full catalogue, including posterior distributions of key properties for all identified systems, is publicly available at \href{https://cosmictwin.org}{\texttt{cosmictwin.org}}.